mak3r/edge-robot-demo/README.md

 ## Setup

-1. Install the arduino program on the Uno
+1. Install the arduino program `finger-control` on the Uno

     1. Also depends on the following libraries